pbloem/profane-tmesis/if-croesus-goes-to-war.md

 "You're not usually so easily taken in, are you Pamhilos?
 You, who have travelled the Aegean, studied the oracles and the messias.
 Is a fanciful story accompanied by three cups of wine enough to convince you of my supernatural powers?"

-I was slightly stunned, and could not gather my words together before she interjected.
+I could not gather my words together before she interjected.

 "Yes."
-She smiled  "I know what became of Agias.
+She smiled.
+"I know what became of Agias.
 I have my priestesses now.
 They will ask me what I tell them to ask me, and nothing more.
 I occasionally ask about Agias.
 He fulfilled his promise, and lived a quiet life in Miletus.
 He worked himself up to the respectable classes, and found himself an understanding wife.
 Before long I was a distant memory, something he didn't need to think about at all, so long as he didn't stray too far from the city walls."

 She leaned back, and idly tied up the loose ends of her tale.